phalcon/documentation/docs/db-models.md

     Since the default bind type is `Phalcon\Db\Column::BIND_PARAM_STR`, there is no need to specify the 'bindTypes' parameter if all the columns are strings

 You can also bind arrays in the parameters, especially when using the `IN` SQL keyword.

 !!! info "NOTE"

-    You need to use a zero based array for arrays without missing elements
+    You need to use a zero-based array for arrays without missing elements

 ```php
 <?php